Sending Money Orders

-- You can send up to $1,000 to destinations within the United States.
+- Decide on the money order amount.
+You can send up to $1,000 in a single order anywhere in the United States.

 Before accepting a money order, make sure it's real.
-There are several key things to look for when spotting a counterfeit money order.
+There are several key things to look at to spot a counterfeit money order.

 Check the Dollar Amounts

-- The dollar amount is discolored.
-It may have been erased, indicating fraud (circle 3 on image).
+- If the dollar amount is discolored, it may have been erased, indicating fraud (circle 3 on image).

-- The dollar amount is not imprinted twice (circle 4 on image).
+- Make sure the dollar amount is imprinted twice (circle 4 on image).

 - Domestic money orders cannot be more than $1,000.